Reviews

 About

 He has taught writing in schools, universities and community groups throughout Australia and in US, England and Austria.
 From 1983 to 1999 he was Head of Writing in the Faculty of Creative Arts at the University of Wollongong.
 Until he retired in 2007, he was the director of Five Islands Press, a leading publisher of contemporary Australian poetry for which he published 230 books by Australian poets in the 20 years 1987–2007.
+This achievement was commemorated by the annual Ron Pretty Prize.
 He was based at the University of Melbourne, 2003–2007 where he taught creative writing and was managing editor of Blue Dog: Australian Poetry 2002–2007.

 Ron Pretty won the NSW Premier’s Special Prize for services to literature in 2001 and received an AM for services to Australian literature in 2002.